-The newest addition to Semiramis Intercontinental’s stellar lineup up of restaurants offers hearty Indian food packed with spices and notes from all the vast country and different regional flavors.
+The newest addition to Semiramis Intercontinental’s stellar lineup up of restaurants offers hearty Indian food in Garden City packed with spices and notes from all the vast country and different regional flavors.
 Head chef Harish Tewari blends unique spice combinations as a part of his craft, creating a blueprint in India Along the Nile you will not find in any other establishment.
 We visited on a Thursday evening to enjoy their authentic cuisine.

 Upon arrival we were warmly greeted by the servers and led to our comfortable and spacious table.
 We began the meal with a cocktails and chutney selection along with traditional papadum.
 We opted for the Lehsuni Jhinga, chargrilled Tandoori jumbo shrimps marinated in fried garlic and yoghurt.
 The shrimps were melt-in-your-mouth delicious and tender, a must-try.
 Next came two kinds of marinated kebab – the Bhatti da Murgh and the Murgh Chandi Tikka.
 These chicken morsels are soaked in two doses of marinade – salt and spices with lemon, and then yogurt, cream and more spice blends.
 This results in extremely tender chicken that bursts with flavor, the Bhatti chicken is a Punjabi specialty marinated in 16 spices!